-To plan for a healthy and active aging population, Peel is undertaking an Age-Friendly Communities Built Environment Assessment.
+To plan for a healthy and active aging population, Peel undertook an Age-Friendly Communities Built Environment Assessment.

 What is an Age-Friendly Community?

 An age-friendly community enables people of all ages to be engaged and participate in community activities and treats everyone with respect, regardless of age.
 An Age-Friendly Community is a place that makes it easy for older adults (aged 55+) and seniors (65+) to: